cipherstash/protectphp-ffi/README.md

 }
 ```

-Returns a JSON array where each element follows the same structure as documented in the [Encryption Response](#encryption-response) section.
+Returns a JSON array of encrypted envelopes where each element follows the same structure as documented in the [Encryption Response](#encryption-response) section.

 ### Bulk Decryption